Forgot password

 image via Game Science

 Speaking of enemies and bosses, there are a ton of them and they will be the highlight of your journey.
-The reason we compared this game to Sekiro is because of how the enemy and boss distribution is handled.
-Each stage consists of taking down a few areas with enemies and then it throws a boss or mini-boss at you quickly, and sometimes in quick succession.
+The reason why we compared this game to Sekiro is because of how the enemy and boss distribution is handled.
+Each stage consists of taking down a few areas with enemies and then it throws a boss or mini-boss at you quickly, and sometimes in succession.
+There is no shortage of bosses and you can expect a ton of epic battles both with powerful Yaoguai Kings and Yaoguai Chiefs.
+Even the fights with weaker bosses feel satisfying as they make you feel as if you’ve mastered the combat system rather than the game being too easy.

 This difficulty we just mentioned is also another achievement and why this game deserves praise for what it has done.
 Black Myth Wukong does not reach Elden Ring tiers of difficulty and that’s a good thing.
 It plays more like a traditional RPG with Souls-like gameplay rather than a hardcore Souls game.
-However, this does not mean the game is easy.
-There are several challenging bosses with complex patterns that could stump even seasoned players for a good while.
+However, this does not mean that the game is easy.
+There are several challenging bosses with complex patterns that can even stump seasoned players for a good while.
 There are no difficulty settings either, but the game compensates for this by giving you several tools to deal with powerful adversaries.

 First of all, you have the main skill trees which keep expanding until you finish the game and you have to invest in it according to your preferred playstyle.
 Whether you focus more on your physical abilities or spells and transformations early on, the choice is yours.
 While not all of these upgrades feel meaningful, they stack up over time and many of them will change the way you approach combat.
-While you have a single attack combo throughout the game, just like in Sekiro, choosing between the three stances available (smash, pole, thrust) and mastering your other skills is rewarding in itself.
+While you have a single attack combo, just like Sekiro, throughout the game, choosing between the three stances(smash, pole, thrust) available and mastering your other skills is rewarding in itself.

 Black Myth Wukong using the deflect spell

-Another highlight is the spell system, which feels extremely powerful and is only bottlenecked by how much mana you have.
-You gain access to several spells and you can only slot four at a time.
+Another highlight is the spell system which feels extremely powerful and is only bottlenecked by how much mana you have.
+You gain access to several spells and you can only slot 4 at a time.
 Depending on your playstyle, you can pick and choose between immobilization, stone parries, summoning clones, transformations, and a few others.
 These spells all feel powerful and using them at appropriate times will make the difference between a successful and failed encounter.
 You’ll figure out your own preference for spells and how you sequence them, which makes the payoffs much more rewarding.

-Pair this with the Curios system that lets you stack two more passives onto whatever you’re building and there’s a lot of RPG potential to be had just with the types of build you can run.
+They’ve also managed to make the healing flask a much more integral part of your build.
+There are several Gourds with unique passives to choose from and you can further equip up to 4 more passives on these flasks for every sip you take.
+Pair this with the Curios system that lets you stack 2 more passives onto whatever you’re building and there’s a lot of RPG potential to be had just with the types of build you can run.
 I ran a pure defense build with some respectable damage, but it’s also possible to go all in on Crit and play as a glass cannon.
-Or maybe you like poisoning yourself for extra attack buffs, there are just a lot of possibilities for those of you who would want to experiment.
+Or maybe you like poisoning yourself for extra attack buffs, there are just a lot of possibilities for those of you who would want to experiments.
 While the base gameplay is already good and this system is just a cherry on top to make life easier, it could be expanded even further for a true RPG experience.

 Black Myth Wukong using clone spell with 4 wukongs